Forced marriage in New Zealand

 Forced marriage is the marriage of one person to another person without the consent of one or both of the parties.
-It is to be distinguished from an arranged marriage, where the parties do not select their partners but there is free choice to accept or decline the marriage.
+It is to be distinguished from an arranged marriage, where the parties ultimately retain the right to refuse, whereas forced marriage employs tactics such as violent threats, emotional coercion, financial control, or immigration status blackmail to completely strip individuals of their autonomy.
 Forced marriage is widely recognised as a human rights abuse, with some commentators considering it a form of slavery.

 Prevalence of forced marriage in New Zealand

 There is a lack of reliable statistics on rates of forced marriage in New Zealand.
 Some international reports considering the issue have relied on rates of registered marriages in New Zealand in which one party was under the age of 18.
 In 2013 there were 57 registered marriages in which one party was under the age of 18, consisting of 0.29% of registered marriages that year.
 However while many forced marriages involve a party under the age of 18, i.e. a minor participant, not all marriages involving a minor are forced marriages.

 It is also widely recognised that many forced marriages may occur within ethnic or religious communities and derive their legitimacy from community recognition.
 As such marriages are viewed as legitimate by the community, they are often not registered and are difficult to track.

 Community groups such as Shakti, a non-governmental organization (NGO) that works to reduce domestic violence in migrant communities, have anecdotal evidence of forced marriage occurring in New Zealand.
 Higher rates of forced marriages have been found in Auckland in comparison to other urban centres, reflecting the higher concentration of African, Asian and Middle Eastern ethnic groups in Auckland (communities in which forced marriage is more likely to occur).
 However it is widely accepted that Shakti's anecdotal evidence does not truly reflect the extent of forced marriage in New Zealand, as many victims of forced marriage do not report their abuse and may be isolated within their own communities.